 Many members have expressed interest in plans for new development and redevelopment on the Island.
 Below are some of the areas of conservation focus.

-Background: The former Shelter Cove Mall is being redeveloped.
-The new $74 million Shelter Cover Towne Centre includes an 87,000 square foot Kroger which opened in December 2013, adjoined by single story retail and restaurants.
-Up to 240 apartments will be built, in two four-story complexes.
+Background: The $74 million Shelter Cover Towne Centre includes an 87,000 square foot Kroger which opened in December 2013, adjoined by single story retail and restaurants.
+Approximately 240 apartments are in the process of being built, in two four-story complexes.
 One will be at the old location of the Shelter Cove Community Park.
-The other will be farther north on Shelter Cove Lane, behind the Sheriff’s office.
-The new waterfront park is along Broad Creek behind the stores.
+The other will be farther north on Shelter Cove Lane.
+The waterfront park is along Broad Creek behind the stores.

-Our focus: Habitat loss and the retention pond behind the Kroger are our primary concerns.
-The pond empties into the marshes of Broad Creek.
+The focus of Hilton Head Audubon’s conservations efforts include the retention pond behind the Kroger as this area empties into the marshes of Broad Creek.
 In past years, there were hundreds of birds roosting there.
-The Hilton Head Island Audubon Society has conducted regular bird surveys since October 2013 and we presented our study and recommendations in late September 2014.
-In attendance were representatives of the Town of Hilton Head Island, the developer Blanchard & Calhoun, Shelter Cove Harbour Company, Shelter Cove Towne Centre, Newport, veterans organizations and HHI Audubon.
+The Hilton Head Island Audubon Society has conducted regular bird surveys since October 2013 .
 We made recommendations to protect the 20-foot buffer, expand the perimeter of the buffer with additional landscaping, add signs for “no disturbance” and construct an observation platform that would provide a view of the birds but with minimal disturbance.
 Our recommendations were accepted and the design of the observation platform is underway as of November 2015.
-Robert Rommel designed interpretive signs for the platform.
 Our surveys will continue during the construction of the apartment buildings.

 We are concerned that future development on the island be conducted in an environmentally-friendly manner.
 We hope that the preservation of this roosting site will be one step along this path.

 Background: The Town of Hilton Head has long planned to build a beach facility in this area.
-The current approved plan is to build a beach facility (restrooms, etc.) and parking at Burkes Beach, a boardwalk across the Folly Inlet to Collier Beach and handicapped parking with some kind of facility at Collier Beach.
+The current approved plan was to build a beach facility (restrooms, etc.) and parking at Burkes Beach, a boardwalk across the Folly Inlet to Collier Beach and handicapped parking with some kind of facility at Collier Beach.
 This is all part of the planned Chaplin Linear Park.
-The plan’s next step is 150 parking spots in the forested area at the end of Burkes Beach Road, south side.
+The plan was to install 150 parking spots in the forested area at the end of Burkes Beach Road, south side.
 Despite bordering on critical habitat, this beach area already attracts a high number of beachgoers.

 “The Folly is the last remaining tidal inlet on the Hilton Head Island ocean shore.
 It is protected from development by federal and state regulations, as well as the Town’s Wetland Protection Ordinance.
 This inlet is a “pressure valve” that mitigates the erosion of the beach from longshore currents and storm waves by allowing a high volume of seawater to flow in and out of the meandering channel and its broad tidal marsh.”
 Todd Ballantine July 14, 2012